explodinglabs/jsonrpcclient/README.rst

 ----------

 Catch the base exception ``JsonRpcClientError`` when communicating with the server.
-This is raised when there's an issue such as connection problems, or if the server responded with an *error* response.
+This is raised on a variety of issues such as connection problems, or if the server responded with *error*.

 .. sourcecode:: python